 Governors also play an active part in school life (attend performances, fundraisers, sports days etc.) and carry out regular monitoring visits and meetings in school on specific areas of focus (e.g. SEND, Mathematics, English, Safeguarding etc.).

-Our Chair of Governors is Mr Scott Dutton.
-He can be contacted by calling the school on 01793 727405 who will arrange for Mr Dutton to return your call or by emailing using email@example.com .
+Our Chair of Governors is Mr Mike Sullivan.
+He can be contacted by calling the school on 01793 727405 who will arrange for Mr Sullivan to return your call or by emailing using email@example.com .
 Alternatively, you may contact him by addressing post to: